ringcentral/integration-blog/_posts/2019-01-24-how-to-keep-safe-as-a-client.md

 ### Cut off connection

-Once our downstram system is broken down, we need to cut off connection instantly, This action can both reduce useless remote call and reduce downstream system's load. for example, we use RPC framework to communicate between systems.
+Once our downstram system is broken, we need to cut off connection instantly, This action can both reduce useless remote call and reduce downstream system's load. for example, we use RPC framework to communicate between systems.
 ![](https://mmbiz.qpic.cn/mmbiz_png/oB5bd6W6hI31YcnTS8xgHlND7GJnk9vS47MgWD0aWMEqAYpvxibphTppSvBia6tRo3wpDgBgTKys8MqtgzwcqWXw/640?wx_fmt=png&tp=webp&wxfrom=5&wx_lazy=1&wx_co=1)
 ServiceA is a client, If we find ServiceB is unavailable, we can return failed response within ServiceA and do not invoke ServiceB